Project Dekerf – Done

 My build idea was relatively simple.
 Take an aging frame (circa ’96 we think) have it refurbished with new paint, disc tabs and guides for brake lines and then adorn it with whiz bang parts from 2010.
 When I was last on a Dekerf V brakes were an exciting new innovation that vastly improved braking power!

 I had Chris Dekerf deal with part one.
 The frame looked almost too pretty to ride once it was painted up like a Bangkok street walker.
-In case you missed it I posted some words and photos about that process here.
 I had some of the parts for the build on hand.
 I even dug out an old XTR front derailleur (top pull, band type with the correct diameter for the skinny chromo tubeset – likely from my original Dekerf) that strapped right on.
 I also added some choice bits in important places and the bike turned out even better than I’d hoped.

 Aside from an update of technology, I wanted to maximize the frame’s repertoire.
 Back in the day we rode steel XC hardtails down everything because we didn’t know any better.
 In fact my original tangerine Dekerf Team succumbed to its injuries on GMG – one of the nastiest trails on the Shore.
 Experience has shown that a 70 degree head angle is not ideal for steep and gnarly terrain, nor the 50-75mm fork this frame was designed to be paired with.
 And I can’t take a slam like I used to either.